Fee & Payment Information

 - If you intend to pay an application filing fee by cashier's check, money order, corporate check or law firm check, you must select that method of payment during the submission of your application.

 - Make checks payable to: "Clerk of the Supreme Court."
-Checks must be postmarked by the filing deadline by which you electronically submitted your application.
+For exam applicants, checks must be postmarked by the filing deadline by which you electronically submitted your application.

 - Retain a copy of your payment form to guard against loss and ensure proof of timely filing, ship by overnight carrier, return receipt and/or required signature by receiver to the following address: